SouravShellAI/my-first-repo/README.md

 - 🎓 Computer Science undergraduate
 - 🔍 Focused on Python, AI, and real-world problem solving
 - 💡 Passionate about continuous learning and self-improvement through code

-This is my first step — many more to come.